gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 ### Customize axe options

-You can disable a specific accessibility rule, or run only a subset of the rules by changing the [axe.run options](https://www.deque.com/axe/axe-for-web/documentation/api-documentation/#options-parameter)—see in the link what other options you can change.
+You can disable a specific accessibility rule, or run only a subset of the rules by changing the [axe.run options](https://www.deque.com/axe/axe-for-web/documentation/api-documentation/#options-parameter) — see in the link what other options you can change.
 To do that, you pass an options object as the second parameter to the `checkA11y` command:

 ```js:title=cypress/e2e/accessibility.test.js
 const axeRunOptions = {